matloff/dsld/README.md

    </tr>
 </table>

-We see that the correlation between predicted wage and gender has decreased significantly.
-Conversely, test accuracy increased by about \$700 dollars.
-Thus, we see an increase in fairness at some expense of accuracy.
+In the base K-NN model, the correlation between predicted wage and gender was 0.1943, with mean prediction error of $25,500.
+Using *dsldQQeFairKNN*, we see that the correlation between predicted wage and gender has decreased significantly.
+On the other hand, test accuracy increased by about \$700 dollars.
+Hence, we see an increase in fairness at some expense of accuracy.

 ## Function List